Posts Tagged ‘Wisconsin Pizza’

 Upper Crust serves a variety of specialty thin crust pizza, some pastas, Italian beef sandwiches, and wings.
 The pizza is “Chicago-style” thin (yes, thin crust IS popular in Chicago!), with a crust that starts crispy around the rim and works into chewy towards the center.
 Red sauce is mild with a slight influence of herbs, and the toppings are fresh and ample.
 Sausage is hand pulled chunks of flavorful pork.
 The “genuine Wisconsin cheese” is very generous, and has a nice “pull” to it as your bite progresses through each (square cut) slice.

 But the main selling point is Heather, mom by day, server by night, with a personality and service ethic to make your experience truly enjoyable.
 Doting, without being overbearing, Heather is a great example of a person who understands the primary premise of the hospitality industry.

 Thanks, Heather, for ensuring my first stop at the Upper Crust won’t be my last.
 And I was kidding about the black olives.

 You won’t find much about this joint online, and some references point to a website of a similar named shop in Boston.
 I tried to correct that by posting to all the usual review sites, and here is their menu, as well.

-The Screamin’ Sicilian is so new, even the website ain’t working.
+The Screamin’ Sicilian is so new, even the website ain’t working yet.
 It’s so new, that even a Google or Bing search of the terms brings you nowhere figuring out what the deal on this pie is.
+(2014 Update: site and search now operable).
 There’s a clue on the box, though, this new effort springs from the loins of the Palermo folks in Milwaukee.

 The box promises